Sumranverma/AI-Deployment-Intelligence-Copilot/README.md

 Operational Response
 ```

+> **Implementation note:** The current prototype uses lightweight keyword-based retrieval.
+Vector embeddings and semantic search are planned future enhancements.

 ---

 ## 🧩 AI / LLM Integration

 The project includes an optional LLM integration layer using the OpenAI API.

-When an API key with available usage is configured, the system can send the deployment context and retrieved operational knowledge to an LLM for response generation.
+When an API key with available usage is configured, the application can send deployment context and retrieved operational knowledge to an LLM for response generation.

 If LLM generation is unavailable, the application automatically uses a **rule-based operational response engine**.

-This fallback ensures that the prototype remains functional without requiring an active LLM API subscription.
+This fallback keeps the prototype functional without requiring an active LLM API subscription.

 ---

 ## 📈 Current Prototype Results

-The synthetic dataset contains:
+The synthetic dataset contains **15 deployment records**.

 | Metric            | Value |
 | ----------------- | ----: |